pv/pydocweb/doc/development.rst

 --------------------

 Pydocweb maintains a "branch" (in DVCS terminology) of the docstrings in the Python module.
-It can track the changes in the SVN versions, and merge any changes there back to the revisions in its own database.
+It can track the changes in the VCS versions, and merge any changes there back to the revisions in its own database.

 To understand how docstring revisions and merges work in Pydocweb, look first at